-Our annual All Soul’s Requiem Mass offered according to the 1962 Missal was celebrated by Very Rev. Joshua Caswell, SJC, on Wednesday, November 2.
+Our annual All Soul’s Requiem Mass offered according to the 1962 Missal was held on Thursday, November 2.
 The Canons Regular invited parishioners and visitors alike to remember the Faithful Departed, those who have gone before us marked with the sign of faith, awaiting the glory of the Resurrection, especially loved ones.

 The Requiem Mass in D minor (K. 626) by W.A.
 Mozart, as well as I Know That My Redeemer Liveth (From Messiah) by George Frideric Handel (1685–1759), and Lux æterna by Edward Elgar (1857–1934) was sung by St. Cecilia Choir and Orchestra.

 This year we welcomed Tenor soloist, Steven Caldicott Wilson, for our beautiful Mozart's Requiem Mass.

 The Requiem Mass will be performed by the St. Cecilia Choir & Orchestra Massimo Scapin, Conductor Stephanie Culica, Soprano Judith Prenzlow, Alto Steven Wilson, Tenor James Theorell, Bass

 This annual All Souls’ Day Mozart Requiem Mass draws young and old, Catholics and non-Catholics alike to experience one of the most profound pieces of music ever written.
 The eloquent music makes present an image of the judgment and the mercy of God.